mqtthiqs/at-doc/docs/index.md

 ## Philosophy

-* **By musicians, for musicians:** Like you, we are all passionate musicians, and we exchange every day with GRM residents avant-garde electronic music composers. _Atelier_ is built by a small and dedicated team inside a public institution.
-We have a unique goal: make the instrument we are dreaming of.
+* **By musicians, for musicians:** Like you, we are all passionate musicians, and we exchange every day with avant-garde electronic music composers at GRM. _Atelier_ is built by a small and dedicated team inside a public institution.
+We have a unique goal: make the universal instrument we are dreaming of.
 No market considerations, no management pressure: all decisions taken by musicians, for musicians.
-* **The magic is in the making:** true to Pierre Schaeffer's founding principles of composing by directly interacting with the musical material ("Le faire et l'entendre"), everything in _Atelier_ is real-time, interactive and modulatable: no planning required; just be guided by what you hear.
+* **The magic is in the making:** true to Pierre Schaeffer's founding principles of composing by directly interacting with the musical material ("Le faire et l'entendre"), everything in _Atelier_ is real-time, interactive and modulatable: no forethought necessary; be guided by what you hear.
 * **Just tools:** Every module has simple and easy to understand functions: everything is observable and documented, nothing is a black box; there is no wrong way to use them.
 Just by playing, you will learn how things work, and discover new uses for the tools.
-Keep it simple or build something complex; we are just giving you the tools to do so.
+Keep it simple or build something complex; we are just giving you the tools to do so. information, all important information visible at all
+* **Functional user interface:** The UI never gets in the way: every element on screen has an informative function, and no menu or tabs hides important information.
+A single screenshot should be enough to fully understand a patch.
 * **Classics, reinvented:** _Atelier_ is a reinvention of the venerable GRM Tools 3 suite: while respecting and preserving the underlying philosophy, it bears no single line of code in common with its older sibling.